denispol/Toutui/README.md

 ### 💬 **Discussion**
 For general feedback/questions than can't be in issues, use [discussions](https://github.com/AlbanDAVID/Toutui/discussions).

+### 🍏 **macOS**
+The app is developed and tested on linux distributions.
+However, we try to make it compatible with macOS but some issues  are present for now:
+- `cvlc` option is not available.

 ### 🎨 **UI**
 The **font** and **emojis** may vary depending on the terminal you are using.
 To ensure the best experience, it's recommended to use terminals that support **emoji rendering** properly (e.g., Kitty, Alacritty).